harryhanYuhao/tex-helper/README.md

 # Tex-helper

-One is often required to perform many boilerplates tasks when writing latex, such as creating a long list of .gitignore, prepending a long preamble, deleteing all the auxillary files generated when compiling the latex, etc.
+Many chores are neccessary when writing latex such as creating a long list of `.gitignore`, prepending a long preamble, deleteing all the auxillary files generated when compiling the latex, etc.
 This tool helps you manage these.

 ## Usage